NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 if it's actually null.
 Safety is the ability to model the domains of your values as types and know that they will be correct.
 Safety is the ability to have mutability without introducing bugs or confusion.
+JavaScript, due to its dynamic features, is fundamentally unsafe.
 Rust's concept of unsafe blocks allows users to have their safe zone, but also interact with the large corpus of unsafe code.
 The same should be true with browser based languages.

 As for runtime checks, I believe they would worth the overhead.
 We already do plenty of schema validation in JavaScript.
 It's just done with ad-hoc mechanisms like [zod](https://github.com/colinhacks/zod).
+They will probably either take the form of being able to derive an automatic conversion to a language type that errors at runtime, or the ability to pattern match on a JavaScript value.

 # WebAssembly